dynamicspartnersee/dynamicspartnersee.github.io/apps/estonian-package-excise/docs/en-US/help.md

 ### Application of the unit of measurement of an item to packaging materials

 For the calculation of packaging excise duty, the measurement unit(s) of an item must be applied to packaging materials.
 For that, on the **Item Card** in the **_Actions_** tab under **_Item_** press the **Package Materials** button.
 In the page that opens, codes and quantities of packaging materials related to the unit of measurement (or different units of measurement) of the item are set.
+There it's possible via personalization to make visible field **Variant Code**, to enter packaging materials for different item variants (in case different item variants have different packaging).
+_Note!
+If an item variant has no packaging materials, but the item with an empty variant has a packaging material, then the amount of packaging material for the item of the corresponding variant should be set to zero._
+As additional information (e.g. for the auditor) it's possible to add the method how package weight was found (from options Self weighted, Provided By Vendor, Similar item).
+With personalization it's possible to add creator and/or modifier information fields to the page.

 # Use
 The page for generation of packaging excise duty report **Package Excise Declaration** is launched by typing **Package Excise Declarations**